 Additionally, their intellectual integrity led them to the conclusion that in many instances the “right thing” to do was actually not so clear.
 And, finally, their syllabi were already packed with the concepts, analytics and tools of their own discipline and they felt an obligation to make sure they turned out students who were knowledgeable and skilled in those areas.

-For the full article, please read the PDF or listen to the Podcast to find out about: So how does this look in the classroom?
+For the full article, please read the PDF to find out about: So how does this look in the classroom?

 See more articles from Vol.08 Issue 01 – ’14.